Josep Bargalló: Career

 Bargalló started working as a teacher in 1981 and was headteacher of Pons d’Icart Secondary School in Tarragona from 1985 to 1987.
-He has been a member of the Unió dels Treballadors d'Ensenyament de Catalunya (USTEC·STEs), a teacher's union, since 1980.
+He has been a member of the Unió dels Treballadors d'Ensenyament de Catalunya (USTEC·STEs), a teachers' union, since 1980.
 Bargalló has also taught several post-graduate courses.
 Since 2011 he has been vice-president of the Josep Irla Foundation graduate course in Catalan philology at UB and co-ordinator of the Institute of Educational Sciences at URV.

 Bargalló is a member of the Societat Catalana de Llengua i Literatura, part of the Institut d'Estudis Catalans.
 He has worked in the publishing sector, as a literary director for several collections and publishing houses.
 He was co-ordinator of the Capitell de Columna edicions collection between 1988 and 1991 and literary director of Edicions El Mèdol from 1989 to 1998.
 He has written several books and essays on history and literature as well as film scripts.
 He has also been a literature critic for newspapers and specialist magazines.
 Bargalló is a member of the Colla Castellera Nois de la Torre, Ball de Diables de Torredembarra and the group of carriers of the Virgen de Torredembarra dragon.

 Bargalló was director of the Institut Ramon Llull from December 2006 to December 2010 and director of the Fundació Ramon Llull from 2008 to 2010.